 How to extend and adapt Eclipse Theia?

-Theia provide two extension models: extensions and plugins.
+Theia provides two extension models: extensions and plugins.
 Extensions are based on dependency injection and are more powerful in terms of what you can do compared to plugins.
 Plugins work with a defined API, which matches the VS Code API.
 Plugins are encapsulated in a dedicated process and cannot “harm” the stability of the hosting product.
 Moreover, plugins can be installed at runtime.
-More information can be found in the detailed comparison of Eclipse Theia extensions and plugins and in the introduction to Theia extensions.
+More information can be found in the detailed comparison of Eclipse Theia extensions and plugins, how to develop Theia plugins and in the introduction to Theia extensions.

 How does Eclipse Theia relate to Eclipse Che?